Landing Page Or Website: Which One Is The Best For Events?

 • Purpose – a landing page aims to increase conversions (e.g., get more people registered for your event).
 Landings may have various focuses like gaining leads, expanding the email list, with more verified email addresses and your email marketing efforts, garnering downloads, etc. On the other hand, a website can have several purposes, some of which are informational and related to marketing.

 • Traffic generation – your marketing efforts greatly depend on the traffic source your page needs to attract.
-Event websites will generate all types of traffic (organic, direct, and referral).
+Event websites will generate all types of traffic (organic, direct, and referral marketing).
 Landing pages can do the same but require much more effort to start generating traffic.
 You’ll have to choose specific keywords to optimise the page due to a narrower audience.

 Also, you may want to target PPC (pay-per-click) campaign traffic (the people clicking on that “Ad” link in Google search, for example). using paid search engine intelligence software can be highly beneficial in this approach.
 For landing pages, this option is better.